 The flexible, structured curriculum includes a variety of interesting and challenging activities (e.g. using cubes with syllables and cutouts) so that each student is busy and advances at his own pace.
 This includes children with dyslexia.
 “Only 2% need a special class,” says Lipkin.

-More than 18,000 first grade children in 300 schools in Israel have learned to read with the LITAF method, prompting Lipkin to write an article for the journal Literacy Today
+More than 18,000 first grade children in 300 schools in Israel have learned to read with the LITAF method, prompting Lipkin to write an article for the journal Literacy Today in 2006.

 He cites the glowing report of the Israel Venture Network (IVN) which funded the LITAF method in Tiberias for four years.
 “After only one year, over 93% of the first graders learned how to read compared with only 43% of first graders the previous year,” he said